Sipho Sibiya

-Sipho Sibiya Riopel (born July 28, 1971), also known as Siphos Sibya, is a retired South African-Canadian soccer player who is an assistant coach with the Vancouver Whitecaps women's team.
+Sipho Sibiya Riopel (born 28 July 1971), also known as Siphos Sibya, is a retired soccer player who is an assistant coach with the Vancouver Whitecaps women's team.
+Born in South Africa, he represented Canada at international level in futsal and beach soccer.

 Player

 Youth

 In 1991, Sibiya, at the time known as Sipho Riopel, played a single season for Seattle Pacific University.